nienkeboomsma/dokugaku/README.md

 ## Processing time estimate

-There is currently no way to track the processing of an uploaded work other than keeping an eye on the `work-processor` logs.
-When uploading a work, a toast will provide some estimate of the required processing time.
-This estimate is based on a few constants in `/services/work-processor/src/utils/constants.ts`.
-It is recommended to keep an eye on the `work-processor` logs for the first few uploads in order to provide these constants with more accurate values for your own hardware.
+There is currently no way to track the processing of an uploaded work other than keeping an eye on the `work-processor` logs, where you will find an up-to-date estimate for the segmentation stage.
+Unfortunately, there is currently no way to track progress within the (often lengthy!)
+OCR stage beyond a simple pass/fail message.

 # Managing vocab